 So an alternative way of defining a strictly competitive game is by stating that this is a two-player game in which every joint strategy is a Pareto efficient outcome.

-To illustrate this concept let us fill in the game considered in Example 14 the payoffs for the column player in such a way that the game becomes strictly competitive:
+To illustrate this concept let us fill in the game considered in Example 17 the payoffs for the column player in such a way that the game becomes strictly competitive:

 L M R

-T 3, 4 4,3 5, 2
+T 3,4 4, 3 5, 2

-B 6,0 2, 5 1,6
+В 6, 0 2, 5 1, 6

+Exercise 21 Is the Traveler's Dilemma game considered in Example 1 strictly competitive?

-Canonic examples of strictly competitive games are $zero-sum\ games$.
+Canonic examples of strictly competitive games are zero-sum games.
 These are two-player games in which for each joint strategy s we have

 $$p_1(s) + p_2(s) = 0.$$

 So a zero-sum game is an extreme form of a strictly competitive game in which whatever one player 'wins', the other one 'loses'.
 A simple example is the Matching Pennies game from Chapter 1.

 Another well-known zero-sum game is the Rock, Paper, Scissors game.
 In this game, often played by children, both players simultaneously make a sign with a hand that identifies one of these three objects.
 If both players make the same sign, the game is a draw.
 Otherwise one player wins, say, 1 Euro from the other player according to the following rules:

 - the rock defeats (breaks) scissors,

 - scissors defeat (cut) the paper,

 - the paper defeats (wraps) the rock.

 Since in a zero-sum game the payoff for the second player is just the negative of the payoff for the first player, each zero-sum game can be represented in a simplified form, called reward matrix.
 It is simply the matrix that represents only the payoffs for the first player.
 So the reward matrix for the Rock, Paper, Scissors game looks as follows:

 R P S

 R 0 -1 1

 P 1 0 -1

 S -1 1 0

-For the strictly competitive games, so a fortiori the zero-sum games, the following counterpart of the Lower Bound Lemma 16 holds.
+For the strictly competitive games, so a fortiori the zero-sum games, the following counterpart of the Lower Bound Lemma 27 holds.

-Lemma 17 (Upper Bound) Consider a strictly competitive game $G := (S_1, S_2, p_1, p_2)$.
+Lemma 28 (Upper Bound) Consider a strictly competitive game $G := (S_1, S_2, p_1, p_2)$.
 If (s_1^, s_2^) is a Nash equilibrium of G, then for i = 1, 2

-(i)

-$$p_i(s_i^, s{-i}^) \le \min{s{-i}} p_i(s_i^, s{-i}),$$
+- (i) $p_i(s_i^, s{-i}^) \le \min{s{-i}} p_i(s_i^, s{-i}),$

-(ii)

-$$p_i(s_i^, s{-i}^) \leq maxmin_i$$
+- (ii) $p_i(s_i^, s{-i}^) \leq maxmin_i$.

-.